hopchouinard/Claraforge/why-it-works/README.md

 - How Clara stays in her creative lane while enabling precise execution
 - Template for design specs that coding agents can actually use

-**[The Claraverse Approach](META-TheClaraverseApproach.md)** - *Where Method Meets Mayhem*
+**[The Claraforge Approach](META-TheClaraforgeApproach.md)** - *Where Method Meets Mayhem*

-- The three pillars that make Claraverse work when other knowledge projects collect dust
+- The three pillars that make Claraforge work when other knowledge projects collect dust
-- The "Claraverse Spiral" - our take on iterative improvement
+- The "Claraforge Spiral" - our take on iterative improvement
 - Opinionated defaults and non-negotiables that maintain quality

 ### 🧭 Philosophy & Navigation